tappleby/laravel-auth-token/README.md

 	}

 The `AuthToken::publicToken` method prepares the auth token to be sent to the browser.

+## Changes

+*0.2.0*

+- Adds support for Laravel 4.1.X.
+This is a hard dependency due to API changes in L4.1
+- Removed the facade for AuthTokenController, must use the full namespace to controller. see [The controller section](#the-controller)

 ## Pro tip: Using with jQuery